swiftlang/swift-org-website/documentation/cxx-interop/status/index.md

 Functions and constructors that use r-value reference types are not yet available in Swift.

-Virtual member functions are not yet available in Swift.

 Swift supports calling some C++ function templates.
 Any function or function template that uses a dependent type in its signature, or a universal